microbiomedata/docs/content/home/src/howto_guides/portal_guide.md

 The upset plot on the omics page displays the number of samples that have various combinations of associated data.
-The axis at the top of the plot refers to the different omics types (MG: metagenomic, MT: metatranscriptomic, MP: metaproteomic, MB: metabolomic, NOM: natural organic matter) and the dots and lines in the graph below represent the combinations of the data types.
+The axis at the top of the plot refers to the different omics types and the dots and lines in the graph below represent the combinations of the data types.
 The numbers and bars on the right side represent the number of samples searchable in the NMDC data portal with each corresponding combination of omics data types.
 Clicking either on the bar